Journalists narrowly escape Armenian attack as military conflict with Azerbaijan resumes, Turkish state media claims (VIDEO)

 Turkey has thrown its full support behind Azerbaijan, with Ankara warning that Yerevan was “playing with fire” and threatened peace and stability in the region.

 Armenia and Azerbaijan have been fierce rivals since both nations gained independence in the 1990s.
 Most of the animosity comes from the disputed Nagorno-Karabakh region, a predominantly Armenian area landlocked inside Azeri territory, which Baku considers to be under its sovereignty and Yerevan treats as an independent friendly nation.
-Both nations have accused each other of sparking the new violence.Also on rt.com ‘Azerbaijan is not alone’: Ankara throws weight behind Baku as fighting rages on over disputed Nagorno-Karabakh region
+Both nations have accused each other of sparking the new violence.Also on rt.com ‘Azerbaijan is not alone’: Turkey throws weight behind Baku against historical nemesis Armenia in struggle over Nagorno-Karabakh

 Like this story?
 Share it with a friend!